Kara Nova

-Kara Nova is a pole acrobat in the San Francisco Bay area, California.
+Kara Nova is an American contortionist and formerly a pole acrobat.

-Career
+Early work

-Kara Nova moved to San Francisco from Ohio when she was 18.
-She performs regularly as a pole acrobat in venues along the West Coast with burlesque troupe Hubba Hubba Revue, and with avant-garde cabaret circus troupe The Vau de Vire Society.

-In July 2011, Kara Nova featured in the Hubba Hubba Revue's poster as pole acrobat/saint being burnt at the stake, with the burlesque captions "Old Time Religion" and "Plate 15.
+In 2011, she performed regularly as a pole acrobat in venues along the West Coast with burlesque troupe Hubba Hubba Revue, and with avant-garde cabaret circus troupe The Vau de Vire Society.
+In July 2011, Kara Nova featured in the Hubba Hubba Revue's poster as pole acrobat/witch being burnt at the stake, with the burlesque captions "Old Time Religion" and "Plate 15.
 Kara Nova.
 Foxy's Book of Martyrs" - a play on Foxe's Book of Martyrs.

-Reception

-According to reviewers, Kara Nova is an exceptionally strong acrobat and an impressive performer.
-Der Spiegel commented (in German) "Strip Clubs?
+Kara Nova was described by reviewers in 2011 as an exceptionally strong acrobat and an impressive performer.
+Der Spiegel commented (in German) '"Strip Clubs?
 Topless bars?
 Cheap Callgirls?
 Forget it.
 Pole Dance has long been a trend sport, and Kara Nova is one of the best dancers in the United States.
 The 22-year-old is all muscle, and performs feats which are frivolous, lascivious - but never vulgar."
 SF Weekly wrote "Kara Nova's 'Burned at the Cross' pole dance routine is a must see."

+Later work

+In 2015, Kara Nova appeared in the documentary film A Solitary Mann directed by Loic Zimmermann; the film won in the "best documentary feature" category at the Los Angeles International Underground Film Festival 2015.

+In 2019 and 2022, her contortion act was on the bill of the Super Nova Circus & Variety Show at the Nevada Theatre in Nevada City, California.